Is Silver Undervalued? 3 Reasons it Could Be

-While some believe that silver is undervalued given its diverse uses, others have argued that spikes in silver demand tend not to last long.
-For example, Shelley Goldberg of Bloomberg notes that while the silver price has benefited recently from increased demand from the solar industry, this demand should drop off as manufacturing processes become more efficient.
+In addition, others have argued that spikes in silver demand tend not to last long.
+As Shelley Goldberg of Bloomberg notes, while the silver price has benefited recently from increased demand from the solar industry, this demand should drop off as manufacturing processes become more efficient.
+So while strong demand is an asset, there are nuances to the situation that investors should be aware of.

 2. Supply deficits

-While those circumstances pushed the silver price up 9.3 percent year-on-year in 2016, many market watchers are surprised that it did not rise higher.
-Speaking to the Investing News Network earlier this year, Johann Wiebe of Thomson Reuters GFMS explained, “the answer [why not] is very simple and straightforward: aboveground stock.”
+Speaking to the Investing News Network about this situation, Johann Wiebe of Thomson Reuters GFMS explained, “the answer [why not] is very simple and straightforward: aboveground stock.”

 He continued, noting that unlike base metals, silver “has an investment component [and] is stored in almost the same form as it is refined” — notably bars, coins and the like.
 “There is an abundance of that material available,” he added.
 “That is metal that can come back to the market quite quickly in the case that there is demand.”
-In other words, there’s rarely a chance for silver supply and demand imbalances to get out of hand.
+In other words, there’s rarely a chance for silver supply and demand imbalances to get out of hand and cause a major price increase.

 3. The gold-silver ratio